Kevin Haskins: Bauhaus

-In 1978, Haskins, David J, Ash, and vocalist Peter Murphy formed Bauhaus 1919.
-The name is reference to the German Bauhaus art movement of the 1920s, because of its "stylistic implications and associations", according to David J. The band also chose to use the same typeface used on the Bauhaus college building in Dessau, Germany.
-Although there were bands before them that pre-figured the style, Bauhaus is generally agreed to have been the first gothic rock group.
+The band took its name from the German Bauhaus art school and design movement of the 1920s, because of its "stylistic implications and associations", according to David J, who chose the name for the band.
+The band also chose to use the same typeface used on the Bauhaus school building in Dessau, Germany.
+Although there were bands before them that prefigured the style, Bauhaus is generally regarded as the first Gothic rock group.

 Bauhaus combined a number of influences (punk, glam rock, even funk and dub) to create a gloomy, but passionate sound which appealed to many looking for something new in the wake of punk's collapse.
 Their sound proved inspiring and brought attention to a whole wave of post-punk groups delving in the gloomy style that would eventually come to be known as gothic rock.
 Bauhaus became one of the most influential goth rock bands.
 Bauhaus officially broke up (for the first time) in July 1983.

 In 1998, Haskins reunited with Bauhaus for the popular "Resurrection" tour.
 The band reformed again in 2005 to co-headline the Coachella Valley Music and Arts Festival held in Indio, California, which was followed by another tour through North America, Mexico, and Europe.
 In the summer of 2006 Bauhaus toured with Nine Inch Nails on the summer leg of the With Teeth tour.